 Keep asking why, and the reason will come out, eventually.

 Hospitals are dangerous places, full of fragile patients and complicated operations where the smallest mistake can have dire consequences.
 Disasters happen.
 The staff fails to question a woman dressed as nurse, leaving her free to abduct an infant.
-A mop and bucket comes into the hands of a martial arts champion with a psychiatric problem, who cracks the mop in two, creating a spear, and then swings the bucket filled with water like a wrecking ball.
+A mop and bucket comes into the hands of a martial arts champion having an emotional crisis, so he cracks the mop in two, creating a spear, and then he swings the bucket filled with water like a wrecking ball.
 A high wind blows a construction crane into the side of the building.
 Rival gang members shoot each other, arriving together in the emergency room to continue their confrontation, along with the rest of the gangs who face off in the waiting room.
 An aging air-conditioning unit grows mold, infecting immunocompromised patients.
 And then there’s the routine matters—falls, medication errors, retained sponges, respected professionals who practice well past their ability to practice well, fires, hurricanes, suicides.

 Risk Managers are supposed to prevent disasters, or at least minimize the effects.
 Most of the time, it means dealing with the disaster immediately after it happens to their institutions.
-The other kinds of disasters tend to slide off the list of high priorities—the ones that happen somewhere else or long ago—or the ones that haven’t happened at all, but might.
-One thinks of the long period of no serious hurricanes Florida enjoyed immediately before Hurricane Andrew, or the century that stretched between global pandemics.
+The other kinds of disasters —the ones that happened somewhere else or long ago—or the ones that haven’t happened at all, but hypothetically could happen– tend to slide off the list of high priorities.
+One thinks of the long period when Florida enjoyed no serious hurricanes– the long stretch preceding Hurricane Andrew, or the century that stretched between global pandemics.

 The Risk Manager confronts a disaster using a variety of tools.
 The most widely used of these tools for retrospective examination is the Root Cause Analysis.
 In simple terms, it means you gather the people most directly involved and begin to ask why the disaster happened.